Senioritis Survival Guide

 Struggling with the senior year slump?
 Here’s how to prioritize the important stuff and ensure your college acceptance doesn’t get rescinded.

 Ah, senior year.
 The year of prom, graduation, and college acceptances.
 But it’s also the year of senioritis — that nagging inertia that makes it hard to get out of bed and even harder to focus in class.
 Don’t worry, you’re not alone!
-We’ve all been there, scrolling through TikTok instead of studying for that Calc final.
+We’ve all been there, scrolling through TikTok instead of studying for that calc final.
 But while senioritis is mostly a harmless affliction, it can have some serious consequences; if your grades drop too precipitously, you might end up getting your college acceptance revoked.
 It’s rare, but it does happen — in a typical year, about 22% of colleges rescind at least one offer, sometimes because of disciplinary issues like plagiarism or underage drinking, but most commonly because an applicant’s academic success has fallen off a cliff.
 So, to help you avoid that dreaded call from your dream school’s admissions office, we’ve compiled some tips to help you fight senioritis and stay on track — or at least, on track enough to keep your college dreams intact.
 Trust us, you’ll thank us later when you’re walking across that stage with honors!

 1. Colleges will see your final grades (even if you got in ED)